eclipse-edc/Connector/styleguide.md

 If you **do not wish** to run Checkstyle on you local machine, that's fine, but be prepared to get your PRs rejected simply because of a stupid naming or formatting error.

+> _Note: we do not use the Checkstyle Gradle Plugin on Github Actions because violations would cause builds to fail.
+For now, we only want to log warnings._

 ## [Recommended] IntelliJ Code Style Configuration